-The rest of the paper proceeds as follows: Section 2 describes the system reduction method to decouple the backward-looking and forward-looking parts and shows how to use the method of undetermined coefficients to characterize the linear state-space form solution of the forward-looking part of the canonical LRE model.
-Section 3 describes the mapping of the LRE model solution into a finite-order VAR via a companion Sylvester equation.
-This section also discusses the conditions under which a finite-order VAR solution can be attained from the companion Sylvester equation as well as the algorithms available to compute it.
-Section 4 applies the method to an economically-interesting example on the effects of monetary policy on inflation determination based on the workhorse three-equation New Keynesian model with which I also illustrate the computational efficacy of the approach.
+the backward-looking and forward-looking parts of the general form LRE model and shows how to use the method of undetermined coefficients to characterize the linear state-space form solution of the (canonical) forward-looking part of the LRE model.
+Section 3 describes the mapping of the LRE model solution into finite-order VAR form via a companion Sylvester equation.
+This section also discusses the conditions under which a unique finite-order VAR solution can be attained from the companion Sylvester equation as well as the algorithms available to compute it.
+Section 4 applies the method to a policy-relevant illustration on the effects of monetary policy on inflation determination based on the workhorse three-equation New Keynesian model with which I also illustrate the computational efficacy of the approach.
+Furthermore, I discuss the fundamentalness of the finite-order VAR solution and what it means for the ongoing debate on the assumptions required to recover structural monetary shocks from VARs.
 Section 5 then concludes.

-The Appendix provides additional technical details on the system reduction approach used in this paper to isolate the forward-looking part of the LRE model-including a generalized eigenvalue problem algorithm to implement it-and also discusses related technical features of the linear state-space form of the solution and the general form of the LRE models for which the procedure can be utilized.
+The Appendix provides additional technical details on the system reduction approach used in this paper to isolate the forward-looking part of the LRE model in general form-including a generalized eigenvalue problem algorithm to implement it.
+The Appendix discusses in detail the derivation of the MA representation of the LRE model solution when cast in linear state-space form.
+It also discusses other technical aspects related to the state-space form of the solution and describes the large class of LRE models for which the procedure can be utilized.
+The procedure itself is easily cast in an algorithmic form, and a collection of Matlab implementation codes is provided with the paper.3

-2 The Canonical LRE Model
+2 The LRE Model

-Going from the structural relationships implied by the LRE model to a reduced-form solution requires explicit assumptions about the formation of expectations and the stochastic process of the exogenous driving variables.
-The structural relationships implied by the LRE model are always true according to theory, but the reduced-form solution of the model may depend on those assumptions.
-Here, I consider LRE models where expectations are fully rational and the exogenous driving variables are assumed to follow a VAR process.
-Often, a link arises between the reduced-form solution and a VAR representation for the endogenous variables under those assumptions that can explain why VARs appear to fit the data well, while providing researchers with a better tool for policy analysis than that of an unrestricted VAR.
+Going from the structural relationships implied by the LRE model to a reduced-form solution requires explicit assumptions about the formation of expectations and the stochastic process attached to the exogenous forcing variables.
+The structural relationships that characterize the LRE model are always true according to theory, but the reduced-form solution will depend on those other assumptions as well.
+Here, I consider LRE models where expectations are fully rational and the exogenous forcing variables are assumed to follow a VAR process.
+Under rational expectations, agents understand the structure of the economy and formulate expectations optimally incorporating all available information.4